DanyJoly/danyjoly.github.io/_posts/2018-03-31-file-encryption-with-password.md

 Just like VeraCrypt and BitLocker (Microsoft), I decided to use AES-256 in XTS mode.
 It's a modern block cipher developed for disk encryption.
 Other more traditional modes like CBC encryption would have been fine too, but XTS is a bit [less malleable](https://crypto.stackexchange.com/questions/5587/what-is-the-advantage-of-xts-over-cbc-mode-with-diffuser/5593) (tamper-resistant).

 Unfortunately, while AES provides fast content encryption, it's not a complete solution.
 Two problems remain:
 * AES keys are not the same thing as a password.
-AES keys are fixed-length, long (I use 256 bits), and unlike user passwords, they must have excellent entropy.
-We can't rely on the user to provide a password that respects these requirements.
+AES keys are fixed-length, long (256 bits for AES-256), and unlike user passwords, they must have excellent entropy.
+We can't rely on the user to provide a password that respects these requirements so we must convert the user password to an AES-key.
 * As mentioned previously, XTS is *less* malleable, not impervious to it.
 We need something to protect ourselves against data tampering.

-## Password to AES key
+## Converting the password to an AES key
 To create fixed-length AES keys with excellent entropy, we rely on password hash functions.
 They have been developed precisely for that purpose.
 By being voluntarily expensive to compute, brute force attempt to get to the AES key is infeasible.
 They are also designed to spread the entropy to the full length of the key.

 ## Protection Against Data Tampering

-As mentioned in my [previous post](http://localhost:4000/2018/02/26/cryptography-building-blocks-overview.html), the most common way to detect data tampering is to calculate a cryptographic hash of the content.
+As mentioned in my [previous post](http://localhost:4000/2018/02/26/cryptography-building-blocks-overview.html), a common way to detect data tampering is to calculate a cryptographic hash of the content.
 Obviously, you then need to keep the hash securely around until the content is decrypted and compare the hash of the decrypted data to the original hash.
-This is called a message authentication code (MAC).
+A cryptographic hash used for that manner is often called a message authentication code (MAC).

 # The Implementation

-Our first step is to generate an AES key from the user-provided password.

-For this solution, I decided to use the Argon2, a new generation password hash function with the goal of adding additional protection against the latest GPU-based brute force attacks.
-Argon2 does this by also requiring a large amount of memory to compute the hash, something for which GPUs are not optimized.
+To generate an AES key from the user-provided password, I decided to use the Argon2 password hash function.
+It's a new generation PHF that improves resilience against GPU-based brute force attacks by requiring a large amount of memory to compute the hash; something for which GPUs are not optimized.

 Because Argon2 was released very recently (2015), and the jury is still out on its long-term robustness, I didn't feel safe relying solely on it.
-For that reason, I'm also applying a PBKDF2 password hash function serially with Argon2, using the same settings as VeraCrypt, which are already much more stringent than what the NIST recommended as of June 2017.
+For that reason, I'm also applying a PBKDF2 password hash function serially with Argon2.
+I use the same settings as VeraCrypt, which are already much more stringent than what the NIST recommended as of June 2017 so I expect both of those password hash to stand on their own.
+The cost is that even on a decent PC, it takes 1+ second to compute the hash.

 The first step is to generate a salt for the password hash function:
 ```go